Introduction to Hedge Funds Strategies

 #4 – Power of Hedging

-Hedging is perhaps one of the most important thing ever invented in finance and investment.
+Hedging is perhaps one of the most important thing ever invented in finance and trading.
 Hedging allows an investor to benefit regardless of the direction of the market.

 For instance, in a bull market, bear hedge funds make losses and vice versa.
 Quant strategies ensure that the hedge fund managers are protected in case of the downside at all time.
 They buy and sell at the same time.